owlstead/Secure-Coding-And-Cryptography-Blog/on_wrapper_libraries.md

 So that's the story, now let's turn a bit more precise and list my insights about wrapper libraries:

- 1. **Wrapper libraries and classes are used to wrap the *knowledge* of the developer *rather than the API itself*.** Generally, this happens at the time that the developer is still *learning about the subject*.
-I'll let you mull over of the implications of this statement privately; take your time.
+ 1. **Wrapper libraries and classes are used to wrap the *knowledge* of the developer *rather than the API itself*.** Generally, the design of the API of the wrapper takes place when the developer is still *learning about the subject*.
+I'll let you mull over of the implications of this statement; take your time.

  2. Although the idea is to simplify the code, generally it happens to *over*-simplify the code, which will come back to bite you if you ever need to refactor.
 For instance, my `DES` class didn't stream, so you'd need `Cipher` again to do anything of that kind.
 Either that or expand the wrapper - until you've covered all the functionality of the original API.